Mucoepidermoid carcinoma

 Mucoepidermoid carcinoma (MEC) is the most common type of minor salivary gland malignancy in adults.
 Mucoepidermoid carcinoma can also be found in other organs, such as bronchi, lacrimal sac, and thyroid gland.

 Mucicarmine staining is one stain used by pathologist for detection.

 Signs and symptoms

 Presents as painless, slow-growing mass that is firm or hard.
 Most appear clinically as mixed tumors.
 Usually occurs at 30–50 years of age.
 More predilection towards female sex.

 Diagnosis

 Histology

 This tumor is not encapsulated and is characterized by squamous cells, mucus-secreting cells, and intermediate cells.

 Molecular biology

 Mucoepidermoid carcinomas of the salivary and bronchial glands are characterized by a recurrent t(11;19)(q21;p13) chromosomal translocation resulting in a MECT1-MAML2 fusion gene.
 The CREB-binding domain of the CREB coactivator MECT1 (also known as CRTC1, TORC1 or WAMTP1) is fused to the transactivation domain of the Notch coactivator MAML2.

-A possible association with papillomavirus has been reported.
+A possible association with radiation exposure has been reported.
+It has also been proposed that mucoepidermoid tumors arise from subepithelial mucous glands of the upper respiratory or digestive tracts.